Care about security? We do too. Learn what Atlassian does and what you can do too.

-This feature is available for Jira Software, Jira Service Management and Confluence with Enterprise, Premium and Standard plans.
+This feature is available for Jira Software, Jira Service Management, Jira Product Discovery, and Confluence with Enterprise, Premium and Standard plans.
+It’s also available for Jira Work Management with Standard plans.

-Data residency gives you control over where your in-scope product data for Jira Software, Jira Service Management, and Confluence is hosted.
+Data residency gives you control over where your in-scope product data for Jira Software, Jira Service Management, Jira Work Management, Jira Product Discovery, and Confluence is hosted.
 It allows you to choose whether it’s globally distributed or held in place in a defined geographic location, such as Europe or the US.

 If you work in a regulated industry like finance, government, or healthcare, data residency may be a necessity for operating in a cloud environment.
 More generally, it can also help you meet company data management requirements.